adiazblanco/dream-terminal/README.md

 # ONE MORE THING

-If you want to use neovim like an IDE like having autocompletion and highlighting on reserved words in your favorite programing language i invite you to use [NVCHAD](https://nvchad.netlify.app/getting-started/setup)🤩
+If you want to use neovim like an IDE like having autocompletion and highlighting on reserved words in your favorite programing language I invite you to use [NVCHAD](https://nvchad.netlify.app/getting-started/setup)🤩